birgire/geo-query/README.md

             'distance_unit'      =>  111.045,                           // Default distance unit (km per degree)
             'context'            => '\\Birgir\\Geo\\GeoQueryHaversine', // Default implementation, you can use your own here instead.
         ),
     );
     $query = new WP_Query( $args );

 ###Notes on the parameters:

- - This assumes we store the latitudes and longitudes as custom fields ( post meta), so we need to tell the query about meta keys with the `'lat_meta_key'` and the `'lng_meta_key'` parameters.
+ - The plugin assumes we store the latitudes and longitudes as custom fields ( post meta), so we need to tell the query about meta keys with the `'lat_meta_key'` and `'lng_meta_key'` parameters.

  - Skipping the `'radius'` parameter means that no distance filtering will take place.

  - If we use the `'order'` parameter within the `'geo_query'`, then it will be prepended to the native `'orderby'` parameter.

- - If we want to use the optimized Haversine version, we use:
+ - If we want to use the optimized Haversine version by Ollie Jones, we use:

          'context' => '\\Birgir\\Geo\\GeoQueryHaversineOptimzed'

- - If we create our own context implementations of the Haversine formula, we have to make sure it implements the GeoQueryInterface:
+ - If we create our own implementation of the Haversine formula, for example the `GeoQueryCustom` class, we just have to make sure it implements the `GeoQueryInterface` interface:

          'context' => 'GeoQueryCustom'

+###Feedback

+Any suggestions are welcomed.

 ###Changelog